JeromeL63/Wood-Frame/README.md

 4:above plan beam axis  | 5:axis plan beam axis | 6:behind plan beam axis
 1:above plan right corner | 2:axis plan right corner | 3: behind plan right corner

+At this this time you have to press enter or double click in 3dView, or Escape to skip this function.

 # License
 GNU General Public License V3.0